Abthon/Abthon/README.md

 - 🔭 I’m currently learning **Next Js**

-- 👯 I’m looking to collaborate on any **ReactJs or Flutter Projects**
+- 👯 I’m looking to collaborate on any **React or Flutter Projects**

 - 💬 Ask me anything about  **python and building cool sh*t**